casprwang/blog/src/pages/blog/notes/2017-11-20-settimeout-works-as-defer-in-go.md

   - javascript
   - go
 ---
-It all come to the point of executing something else after done doing the current thing.
+It all comes to the point of executing something else after done doing the current thing.